UniversityRadioYork/BAPSicle/README.md

 This will:
 * Copy BAPSicle into ``C:\Program Files\BAPSicle``
 * Install BAPSicle.exe as a Windows Service with NSSM.
-* If all goes well, open [http://localhost:5000](localhost:13500) for the server UI.
+* If all goes well, open [http://localhost:13500](localhost:13500) for the server UI.

 ### Linux

-Installed service for linux is comming soon.
+Installed service for linux is coming soon.
 Testing is primarily on Ubuntu 20.04.
 Your milage with other distros will vary.

 ### MacOS